 Activities in the Area: The short nature drive in the park costs 50 NAD/person and is a great place to spot zebra and other wildlife from your car.

 Head South to Fish River Canyon

-Fish River Canyon, the first major stop on our Nambia itinerary, is the largest canyon in all of Africa with a ravine that is about 100 miles long.
+Fish River Canyon, the first major stop on our Nambia itinerary, is the largest canyon in all of Africa.
+It has a ravine that is about 100 miles long.
 Unpaved, bumpy roads extend along the rim and offer plenty of opportunities to stare into the depth of this natural wonder.

-The drive from Lake Oanob is a long one so get an early start and plan on being in the car for about 6 hours.
+The drive from Lake Oanob is a long one.
+Get an early start and plan on being in the car for about six hours.

-Make sure you top off your gas tank in Keetmanshoop as you’ll be entering a pretty remote part of Southern Namibia and you don’t want to have to worry about your gas gauge while you’re exploring!
+Make sure you top off your gas tank in Keetmanshoop.
+You’ll be entering a pretty remote part of Southern Namibia and you don’t want to have to worry about your gas gauge while you’re exploring!